 Popular drama series The Main Chance cemented John Stride’s position as one of the UK’s best actors.
 He plays lawyer David Main who is determined to make it to the top of his profession.

 David didn’t take on too many criminal cases because he found them too messy but he was willing to stand up for the underdog.
 When the first season begins Main is asked to become a partner in the Leeds based firm of Castleton Solicitors run by the staid Henry Castleton and his daughter Margaret.
 The Castleton’s are a vital part of the series, both acting as something of a voice of reason and keeping Main somewhat grounded.

 David’s personal life was a bit complicated too.
 He was married in the first season to Julia (played by Kate O’Mara who in her autobiography claimed that excessive TV Times coverage of her rather than Stride led to her not being in the second series – there could well be some truth in this, TV Times took the actress to Ireland for a shoot, featured her on the cover and for several weeks running featured her alone despite her role in the series being quite minimal), their marriage was already falling apart as the show opened and he divorced her after the first season.
 He was more than happy to let her have custody of their two kids too.
-This left the way open for plenty of affairs.
+At least until she remarried an idealistic teacher at least.
+His divorce left the way open for plenty of affairs.
 Main became involved with his secretary Sarah Courtenay towards the end of the second season although she later married someone else and became Lady Radchester.
 She remained a part of the series for the third season though, adding a bit of glamour and giving David higher business circles to move in.